Jaesung-Jung/CapturePreventionKit/README.md

 It can be applied by changing `UILabel` to `SecureLabel` or `UIImageView` to `SecureImageView` without any special setting.

-Since the process of converting to a sample buffer is required to output images or text, performance may be affected.
-It's recommended to apply only to important content.

 ## Requirement

 iOS 13.0+